uruba/FinanCalc/readme.md

 ### Include it in your project

 The initialization is dead simple.
 Just include the main **FinanCalc.php** file and you are good to go!
+Alternatively, you can obtain the library as a package via Composer.

 ```php
 require_once dirname(__FILE__) . '/lib/FinanCalc/FinanCalc.php'; // replace the example path with yours
 ```

-Alternatively, you can obtain the library as a package via Composer, in which case the autoloader takes care of everything for you.

 ### Instantiation